Skin cancer misdiagnosis claims.

 How much compensation will I receive for my skin cancer misdiagnosis?

 With all personal injury and medical negligence cases, it is very difficult to establish a concrete prediction for how much financial compensation each claim will receive.
 However, this can be even more complex when it comes to skin cancer misdiagnoses.
 This is because every case is unique, and the effect that a misdiagnosis had on the development and treatment of your melanoma, as well as the psychological impact that it might have had, varies hugely from patient to patient.

 However, our expert medical negligence solicitors are able to pay close reference to the most up to date guidance, the Judicial College’s 15th edition guidelines for the assessment of damages, and interpret this to provide estimates for different injuries, including psychological damage.
 These are known as general damages, and cover the injury itself, whether that be psychological or a reduced life-span due to a skin cancer misdiagnosis.

 This is then combined with any other losses, such as financial losses, is known as Special Damages.
 The most common Special Damages for skin cancer misdiagnoses include lost earnings, medication costs and travel expenses.See a full overview of the terms, here.

 How long have I got to make a skin cancer misdiagnosis compensation claim?

-MG Legal’s expert cancer misdiagnosis personal injury claims solicitors believe that if access to justice should not entail up-front costs, legal jargon, and confusing conversations with fussy solicitors who don’t live in the real world.
-So, if you have suffered a personal injury because of mistakes during a GP’s consultation, routine testing or surgical procedure, as a result of someone else’s negligence, then you should not have to pay up front legal costs to get access to justice.
+MG Legal’s expert cancer misdiagnosis solicitors believe that access to justice should not entail up-front costs, legal jargon, or confusing conversations with fussy solicitors who don’t live in the real world.
+So, if you have suffered a delayed cancer diagnosis because of mistakes during a GP’s consultation, routine testing, or surgical procedure, as a result of someone else’s negligence, then you should not have to pay up front legal costs to get access to justice.